Family-Friendly Flea and Tick Control & Removal Services

 Fleas and ticks are small enough that they can hide almost anywhere—between grass blades, in pet beds, under vegetation, and in carpeting.
-This makes it difficult to treat them on your own, not to mention frustrating.
-Rather than trying it yourself, trust our expert exterminators.
+This makes it frustrating, not to mention difficult, to treat them on your own.
+Rather than trying it yourself, trust our expert exterminators to get rid of fleas permanently.

-When you partner with us for flea and tick control, we will:
+When you partner with us for flea and tick control for your yard and home, we will:

-- Complete a thorough inspection of the interior and exterior of your home.
+- Complete a free, thorough inspection of the interior and exterior of your home, especially in areas where animals are common.

 - Treat indoors with products that are safe for your family but tough on fleas and ticks.